 The Yarmouth Regional Hospital provides care to 64,000 people in Shelburne, Yarmouth, and Digby Counties, with a broad range of medical specialists.
 Services range from emergency care and diagnostic imaging to dealing with mental illness, addictions, physiotherapy, diabetes, cancer, renal dialysis, and veterans' issues.
 To explore some of Yarmouth's clinics, pharmacies, and other community resources, check out our Community Directory.

-If you need help right away, the Province of Nova Scotia provides some really incredible services that you can access over the phone.
-Here are the numbers you can call:
+If you need help right away, the Province of Nova Scotia provides some

 Call 211 to get access to thousands of essential services anywhere in Nova Scotia, including:

 - Child, Youth and Family

 - Older Adult Services (Seniors)